You can bow your own way – North American Fiddle

 Laura Cortese has built a distinguished career as an Americana fiddler, songwriter, and vocalist.
 She is now one of the most in-demand musical collaborators on the folk circuit.
 Born and raised in San Francisco, CA, she moved to Boston, MA, to study at Berklee College of Music, immersing herself in the city’s vibrant indie music scene and enjoying a busy touring and studio career, which included appearances with Band of Horses at Carnegie Hall and Pete Seeger at the Newport Folk Festival.

-In March 2024, Laura Cortese is launching what she intends to become an annual collaborative tour in her adopted home of Belgium with a rotating cast featuring some of today’s most exciting roots musicians in North America and the UK.
-The first edition features New York-based old-time banjo phenom Nora Brown, Scottish songwriter Kris Drever, and seasoned multi-instrumentalist Eli West.
-With Laura at the helm, these four musicians will create a unique performance showcasing their strengths as players, singers, and songwriters.
+In March 2024, Laura Cortese launched an annual collaborative tour in her adopted home of Belgium with a rotating cast featuring some of today’s most exciting roots musicians in North America and the UK.
+With Laura at the helm, these five musicians will create a unique performance showcasing their strengths as players, singers, and songwriters.

 Furthermore, she tours internationally with her band, the Dance Cards – bold and elegant, schooled in the lyrical rituals of folk music and backed by grooves that alternatively inspire Cajun two-stepping and rock’ n’ roll hip swagger.
 Laura Cortese & the Dance Cards have appeared at venues and festivals throughout the US, UK, Sweden, Canada, India, Kazakhstan, Uzbekistan, Ukraine, Estonia, Montenegro, Greece, and Bangladesh, pairing sophisticated string arrangements (two fiddles, cello & bass) and rich vocal harmonies with poignant and powerful singing.